Mike Miller, Executive Director

 Sara Reinert: Sara joined the board in 2022, after serving for years on various scholarship committees with the Homer Foundation.
 She is a retired educator from Kachemak Bay Campus of University of Alaska Anchorage where she taught math and statistics.
 She has been in Homer since 1986, when she worked with Alice Witte as a volleyball coach with the intent to stay for 6 months.
 She is a tireless volunteer with many local organizations, and we are looking forward to learning more of Homer Knowledge.
 Sara reflects that it is always valuable and a privilege to be given the opportunity to serve one’s community in a meaningful way.
 Here, here!

-Tom Zitzman: Tom has lived in Homer since 1983 and has 44 years of experience in finance, tax, and financial planning.
+Tom Zitzmann: Tom has lived in Homer since 1983 and has 44 years of experience in finance, tax, and financial planning.
 He is still working in the area of public accountancy and is a licensed CPA.
 He remarks, “I would like to share my professional knowledge with an organization that is instrumental in providing the Homer community resources which strengthen the community.
 I would also like to educate prospective donors on how gifting to the foundation can be incorporated into a donor’s estate plan.”
 While not working in finance, Tom can be found cycling, kayaking, skiing, birding, boating, and reading.